QMonkey/monkey-vim/README.md

 ```
 f       Search two character and jump to specific word
 F       Same as f, but in reverse direction
-t       Search one character and jump (press again) to specific word
-T       Same as t, but in reverse direction
 ```

 #### 1.15 Switch buffer and tab.
 Save or restore workspace: [Vim-CtrlSpace](https://github.com/vim-ctrlspace/vim-ctrlspace)